sisoe24/Nuke-Tools/README.md

 ## 1.9.
 Known Issues

-- There is a bug in NukeServerSocket <= 0.6.1 that wrongly assumes the server is set on using the Script Editor engine.
+- There is a bug in nukeserversocket <= 0.6.1 that wrongly assumes the server is set on using the Script Editor engine.
 The NodesPanel and the BlinkScript features do not work with the Nuke Internal engine, so you'll need to switch to the Internal Engine and then back to the ScriptEditor engine.
-This will force NukeServerSocket to use the Script Editor engine.
+This will force nukeserversocket to use the Script Editor engine.
 This issue is fixed in 0.6.2 and above.
-  - If you are using NukeServerSocket >= 1.0.0, you will not have this option.
+  - If you are using nukeserversocket >= 1.0.0, you will not have this option.
 The extension uses the Script Editor engine by default.

 ## 1.10.
 Contributing